 ∆E∝Em4∙1R

 Linear Colliders are inherently inefficient since particles collide only once, and the collision energy is proportional to the length of the collider, therefore higher energies require longer and longer colliders.
 As an example, CLIC is foreseen to be nearly 50 km long for a collision energy of 3 TeV, with an estimated power consumption of 590 MW.

-In circular colliders, the energy of collision for e+e- beams is limited by synchrotron radiation, and every step in energy requires a fourth power increase in radius of the machine to keep synchrotron radiation at the same level.
-The highest energy circular lepton collider under design is the FCC-ee, that will be limited to a collision energy of 180 GeV for a circumference of about 90 Km, with an estimated power consumption above 400 MW (still under assessment).
+On the other hand, the highest energy circular e+e- collider under design is the FCC-ee, that will be limited to a collision energy of 180 GeV for a circumference of about 90 Km, with an estimated power consumption above 400 MW (still under assessment).